Custom Design »How to Add Custom CSS

-When editing CSS rules in the Customizer, your changes will automatically be applied to the preview window, but they won’t actually be saved until you click the Save button.
+When editing CSS rules in the site customizer CSS panel, your changes will automatically be applied to the preview window, but they won’t actually be saved until you click the Save & Publish button.

 If you’re just getting started, there will be a learning curve, but CSS is a very valuable and reusable skill.
 There are a TON of great resources on the web to get you started with learning more about HTML and CSS.

 The Daily Post blog featured a great series of CSS articles you might like as a starting point:

 - An Intro to CSS, or How to Make Things Look Like You Like